octoenergy/octoenergy.github.io/_site/README.md

     $ pyenv install 2.7.8
     $ pyenv local 2.7.8

-to set the local Python version to 2.7.8.
+to set the local Python version to 2.7.8 (or 2.7.x).

 Once those are in place, simply check out the repo and run: